International Programs & Accreditation

 FMV Işık Schools are a member of CIS – Council of International Schools.
 The Ayazağa Campus has been a member of CIS since its accreditation in 2009, the Erenköy Campus since 2012 and the Nişantaşı Campus since 2018.

-CIS - Council of International Schools, which was founded in 1965, is a membership community committed to high quality international education.
+CIS - Council of International Schools, which was formed in 1949, is a membership community committed to high quality international education.

 What is “Accreditation”?